AstraZeneca/skywalkR-graph-features/README.md

 `conda env create -f rapids-notebook-req.yml`

 Activate this environment with:

 `conda activate graphfeaturesnotebook`

 You can then package this environment in a Jupyter kernel:

 `python -m ipykernel install --user --name=graphfeaturesnotebook`

+The Jupyter kernel necessary to run this notebook should now be available in your favorite Jupyter instance.